Table of Contents

 - Autoimmune hepatitis can cause liver damage when the body’s immune system attacks healthy liver tissue

-Complicating the matter is that the symptoms of the cirrhosis can easily be mistaken for symptoms of dozens of other illnesses.
+To complicate the issue, the symptoms can easily be mistaken for dozens of other illnesses.

-In the early stages of liver cirrhosis, a person may not exhibit any symptoms.
-But as liver function becomes worse, other more commonly recognizable symptoms will start to appear.
+In the early stages of liver cirrhosis, a person might not exhibit any symptoms.
+But as organ function becomes worse, other recognizable symptoms will start to appear.

-It is worth noting that many of the cirrhosis of the liver symptoms are painful and can lead to chronic, lasting discomfort.
+It is worth noting that many of the symptoms can be painful and lead to chronic, lasting discomfort.

 - Feeling weak, tired, or generally exhausted